top of page

 When It Feels Like the Rules Only Apply to Some People

-Staying Sane, Engaged, and (Mostly) Calm in a Politically Exhausting World
+Staying Sane, Engaged, and Calm in a Politically Exhausting World

 Let's be honest: it's a weird time to be a person who cares.

-It’s not in your head.
-The double standards in politics are very real, and they’re not just frustrating—they’re emotionally exhausting.
+It's not in your head.
+The double standards are very real, and they're not just frustrating — they're emotionally exhausting.

 But here's the good news: you're not powerless, and you don't have to drown in the noise.

-When you see one group punished and another rewarded for the same behavior, your brain should be like, “Excuse me, what?!”
-That reaction is not “being too sensitive”—it’s your nervous system responding to inconsistency, power imbalances, and unfairness.
+When you see one group punished and another rewarded for the same behavior, your brain should be like, "Excuse me, what?!"
+That reaction is not "being too sensitive" — it's your body responding to inconsistency, power imbalances, and unfairness.

-And if you’ve ever had to live under two sets of rules—because of your race, gender, income, sexuality, neurodivergence, or anything else—you might be especially sensitive to this kind of injustice.
-That’s not a flaw.
-That’s lived wisdom.
+And if you've ever had to live under two sets of rules — because of your race, gender, income, faith, sexuality, neurodivergence, or anything else — you might be especially sensitive to this kind of injustice.
+That's not a flaw.
+That's lived wisdom.

 Here’s a quick breakdown of the mess without the jargon:

-• Projection is a power move.
-Accuse others of what you’re doing.
-It confuses people, makes everything feel murky, and drains public trust.
-(If you’ve ever had a toxic ex, you already know this strategy.)
+• Projection is everywhere.
+Accusing others of exactly what you're doing confuses people, muddies the water, and drains public trust.
+(If you've ever had a toxic ex, you already know this move.)

 • Media bubbles are real.
 Some people hear one version of the story, others hear the opposite, and many folks just hear "breaking news" until their brain melts.

-• Outrage has become an economy.
-Politicians and pundits know how to stir it up because they benefit from it.
-But living in a constant state of “I cannot believe this!” is not sustainable.
+• Being upset has become an economy.
+Politicians and pundits across the spectrum know how to stir it up because they benefit from it.
+But living in a constant state of "I cannot believe this!" is not sustainable.

 What matters to you?
-Kindness?
-Racial equity?
+Honesty?
+Fairness?
+Faith?
+Family?
+Freedom?
 Mental health access?
-Bodily autonomy?
-Find your “why,” and let that guide you.
-It’s easy to get lost in the drama.
-Values help you come home to yourself.
+Find your "why," and let that guide you.
+It's easy to get lost in the drama.
+Values help you find your footing.

-If someone is constantly denying reality, flipping the narrative, or blaming everyone else—it’s not a political strategy.
-It’s emotional manipulation.
-Don’t fall for it.
-(You can whisper, “nice try,” and keep scrolling.)
+If anyone — a politician, a pundit, a platform, your loudest uncle — is constantly denying reality, flipping the narrative, or blaming everyone else, that's not a political strategy.
+It's manipulation, and it comes from every direction.
+Don't fall for it.
+(You can whisper, "nice try," and keep scrolling.)

 4. Use humor and joy as resistance.